anhbm2112/cameraview/README.md

 # CameraView

+*This project was made thanks to google's cameraview project.*

 *This is a preview release.
 The API is subject to change.*

 This is not an official Google product.